First-Principles Phonon Quasiparticle Theory Applied to a Strongly Anharmonic Halide Perovskite

 For the coherent term, $\kappa_{\mathrm{C}}$, we obtained 0.051, 0.065, and 0.060 W/mK at 500 K using SC1, QP[0], and QP-NL dynamical matrices, respectively; these values were nearly temperature independent above \tc.
-The coherent term accounts for more than 13\% of the total LTC when the QP dynamical matrix is used and therefore should not be neglected.
+In comparison to the $\kappa_{\mathrm{C}}$ value of 0.3 W/mK (300 K) reported for the orthorhombic \cpb~\cite{Simoncelli_NatPhys2019}, the coherent term for the cubic phase was smaller by a factor of $\sim$5--6.
+This is reasonable considering that the number of phonon branches is 15 in the cubic phase, while it is 60 in the orthorhombic phase.
+Even for the cubic phase, the coherent term accounts for more than 13\% of the total LTC when the QP dynamical matrix is used and therefore should not be neglected.
 The total LTC predicted by Eq.~(\ref{eq:kl}) shows a temperature dependence that is much weaker than $\kappa_{\mathrm{L}} \propto T^{-1}$.
 A similar weak $T$-dependence has been observed in previous experimental and computational studies of halide perovskites~\cite{Wang_AdvFuncMater2016,Xie_JACS2020} and other anharmonic solids~\cite{Tadano_JPSJ2018,Suekuni_AdvMater2018}, which can be mainly attributed to the temperature-induced hardening of optical modes.

 The $\kappa_{\mathrm{L}}$ values at 500 K predicted by the SC1, QP[0], and QP-NL theories are 0.73, 0.37, and 0.50 W/mK, respectively.
 Although no experimental $\kappa_{\mathrm{L}}$ value is available for $\alpha$-\cpb, we expect it would be similar to that of the orthorhombic phase $\kappa_{\mathrm{L}}\sim 0.4$ W/mK at 300 K~\cite{Lee_PNAS2017}.
 More recently, $\kappa_{\mathrm{L}}\sim 0.46$ W/mK at 500 K has been reported for another all-inorganic halide perovskite $\alpha$-CsSnBr$_3$~\cite{Xie_JACS2020}.
-Since the phonon frequencies of $\alpha$-\cpb and $\alpha$-CsSnBr$_3$ are quantitatively similar, a similar $\kappa_{\mathrm{L}}$ value is expected for $\alpha$-\cpb.
-On the basis of these considerations, it is reasonable to conclude that the SC1 theory overpredicts the LTC of $\alpha$-\cpb, and the other two theories QP[0] and QP-NL give more reliable predictions.
-Furthermore, we expect that QP-NL is more reliable than QP[0], at least theoretically, because it best represents the peak positions of $A_q(\omega)$.
+Since the phonon frequencies of $\alpha$-\cpb and $\alpha$-CsSnBr$_3$ are quantitatively similar, a similar $\kappa_{\mathrm{L}}$ value is expected for $\alpha$-\cpb. \rr{Judging from these estimation, SC1 appears to overpredict} the LTC of $\alpha$-\cpb, and the predictions by the QP theories look more reasonable. \rr{We expect that calculations based on QP-NL are most reliable}, at least theoretically, because it best represents the peak positions of $A_q(\omega)$.
 This expectation should be validated by a future experimental study.